 Make an internal analysis

-Analyze yourself objectively may be tough, but you need to do it once in a while.
+Analyze yourself objectively.
 Stop for a minute, slow down, take a deep breath and answer these questions:

 - Were have I been the last months?